AdityaBhadang/WizRemoteApp/README.md

 	•	Fast and responsive control.
 	•	Made to fill the gap for Mac users who want simple, reliable bulb control.

+Just a heads up, if the app doesn’t open right away, you might need to go to the settings, security, and allow apps from trusted developers.
+Also, the app needs your permission to scan the local network when you first open it.

  [Wiz Remote App](https://github.com/user-attachments/files/20357546/Wiz.Remote.App.app.zip)